 The Academic Support Department runs an extensive accommodations programme that supports pupils from Grade 8-12 who have academic learning barriers.
 The Accommodations Programme focuses on academic accommodations, academic exemptions (Maths and First Additional Language) and immigrant status.
 The policy is custom-designed for the College and caters for a large variety of learning needs.
 The Accommodations Programme is supported by a corps of external invigilators who assist with separate venues and reading/scribing.
 The Accommodations Programme is inclusive of the Standardised Test Programme and the Examinations.
 Detailed information can be provided upon request with regards to the specific portfolio policy documents.

-In 2018, a year-course will be offered to all Grade 8 pupils as a means to orienteering them to the demands of high school, tests & examinations, and the anticipated volume of work.
-The course will be presented in class context and one lesson per 8-day cycle will be allocated for this purpose.
-With the introduction of tablets as a learning and resource tool, the course also offers electronic learning methods and cognitive memory tools.
+A Learning Enrichment Programme is offered to all Grade 8 pupils as a means to orienteering them to the demands of high school, tests & examinations, and the anticipated volume of work.
+The course is presented in class context and one lesson per 8-day cycle is allocated for this purpose.
+With the introduction of Chromebooks as a learning and resource tool, the course also offers electronic learning methods and cognitive memory tools.